batricha/CTF-Writeups/GCTF2024/Cryptography/Warmup Salsa Sauce/README.md

 ## Analysis

-By examining the source code in `wss.py`, I determined that the encryption algorithm used is **Salsa20**, which is a stream cipher known for its simplicity and speed.
+By examining the source code in `wss.py`, I determined that the encryption algorithm used is **Salsa20**.
 This was also hinted at by the challenge title, "Warmup Salsa Sauce."

 In Salsa20, encryption and decryption involve an XOR operation:
 - **Ciphertext** = Plaintext XOR Key